Burzio's generalization: Parallel between passives and unaccusative verbs

-Burzio's Generalization builds off of the cross linguistic similarities observed in passives and unaccusatives, where a verb fails to assign a theta role to the subject and cannot assign accusative Case to the object.
-These structures all undergo similar DP movement as a way to satisfy Extended Projection Principle and Case Theory.
-Extended Projection Principle states that all clauses must contain a DP subject and Case Theory states that all DP's must check for Case in the complement or specifier position.
-A theta role is not assigned to the subject position because the subject is underlyingly in the object position during theta role assignment (which happens in the d-structure).
-Therefore, it has a theta role that is typically given to objects, such as "theme."
-Verbs in these structures cannot assign accusative Case, therefore the DP must move to the empty specifier position of finite Tense (T) in order to fulfill the subject position and check for Case.
-Once the DP has moved to the specifier position of Tense Phrase (TP), nominative case is assigned to the DP by the T position.
-This occurs in the s-structure after the DP has moved from the object position.
+Burzio's generalization builds off the cross-linguistic similarities observed in passives and unaccusatives, where a verb fails to assign a theta role to the subject and cannot assign accusative case to the object.
+These structures all undergo similar DP movement as a way to satisfy the extended projection principle and case theory.
+The extended projection principle states that all clauses must contain a DP subject.
+Case theory states that all DP's must check for case in the complement or specifier position.
+A theta role is not assigned to the subject position because the subject is underlyingly in the object position during theta role assignment (which happens in the D-structure).
+Therefore, it has a theta role that is typically given to objects, such as theme.
+Verbs in these structures cannot assign accusative case, therefore the DP must move to the empty specifier position of finite tense (T) in order to fulfill the subject position and check for case.
+Once the DP has moved to the specifier position of tense phrase (TP), nominative case is assigned to the DP by the T position.
+This occurs in the S-structure after the DP has moved from the object position.